git-moss/DrivenByMoss-Documentation/Installation.md

 In that case try to install the full Java JDK from: https://adoptopenjdk.net/ This should install the missing files.

-### Configuration
+### Configuration in Reaper

 1. Start Reaper
 2. Open the Preferences (Ctrl+P)
 3. Scroll down and select "Control/OSC/web"
 4. Click on "Add"
 5. In the "Control surface mode" select "DrivenByMoss4Reaper" (if it is not there, you put the reaper_drivenbymoss library file into a wrong location).
 6. The configuration displays the JAVA_HOME path for information and contains a button to open the DrivenByMoss user interface.
 You can keep this user interface open if you want and only close the Reaper dialogs.

+### Adding and configuring devices

+The DrivenByMoss window consists of three parts:
+1. The list of the configured controllers.
+The listbox before the controller name depicts if he controller is active (checked) or deactivated.
+2. The lower part displays logging information about started controllers and errors.
+3. The buttons on the right have the following functions:
+   * **Detect** - Automatically adds connected controllers.
-      Use the Add button in the window to add the device(s) you want to use.
+   * **Add** - Not all controllers can be detected automatically.
+Use the Add button and select the controller to add from the appearing menu.
-      Select a device and click the configure button to change its settings.
-      Your setup will automatically be loaded if you run Reaper and shutdown when you close Reaper.
+   * **Remove** - Removes the controller which is selected in the list
+   * **Configuration** - Opens the configuration dialog for the controller.
+Make sure that the correct in-/outputs are selected.
+All other options are described in the specific controller section in this manual.
+   * **Projects** - Opens the dialog with controller settings which are stored individually with each Reaper project, e.g. Scale settings.
+See the specific controller section in this manual.
+   * **Dis-/enable** - Disable a controller to save performance if you do not use it (or it is not connected).
+   * **Debug** - Only used for development, ignore it.
+However, the *Device simulator* might be handy for some people with a touch display.

+Note:
-   7. Make sure that all MIDI inputs and outputs you configure in DrivenByMoss are fully disabled in the Reaper MIDI settings!
+* Make sure that all MIDI inputs and outputs you configure in DrivenByMoss are fully disabled in the Reaper MIDI settings!
 Otherwise you will have strange effects!
+* Your setup will automatically be loaded if you run Reaper and stored when you close Reaper.

 <div style="page-break-after: always; visibility: hidden">
 \pagebreak